Notion vs Airtable for Client Database Management 2026

 However, this power comes with documented tradeoffs.
 Users report a steep learning curve and poor ease of use (3.8/5), with expensive pricing frequently cited as a barrier.
 The platform is not recommended for project management, expense management, or CRM use cases—meaning agencies often need additional tools in their stack rather than Airtable serving as a true all-in-one solution.

-One practical limitation: multi-select field value mismatches cause sync failures when integrating Airtable with Notion, requiring manual data reconciliation.
+One practical limitation: multi-select field value mismatches cause sync issues when integrating Airtable with Notion, requiring manual data reconciliation.
 If you're running a hybrid stack, expect friction at the handoff points between these platforms.

 Can Notion Databases Handle Complex Client Data Validation and Automations for Boutique Agencies?